QBDev0ps/DevOps-Cloud-projects/Project7.md

 **`$ sudo vi index.html`**

-+ We sitch the Vi editor to insert mode by pressing **`i`** and then we paste in the following block of code.
++ We switch the Vi editor to insert mode by pressing **`i`** and then we paste in the following block of code.
 We obtain the Public IP adress of our EC2 instance by copying it from the AWS management console.

 ```
         <!DOCTYPE html>